Drill Point Dies for Metal Building Construction Fasteners

 | Typical sizes | #8–#10 | #12–#14 |

-When manufacturers try to use standard drill point dies for metal building screws, they encounter:
+When manufacturers try to use standard drill point dies for metal building screws, they commonly encounter:

 -

-Premature die breakage — The longer drilling cycle generates heat that softens HSS dies.
-Tungsten carbide is essential for heavy-gauge applications.
+Premature die breakage — The longer drilling cycle generates heat that can soften HSS dies.
+Tungsten carbide is strongly recommended for heavy-gauge applications.

 -

-Inconsistent flute depth — Shallow flutes can't evacuate enough chips from thick steel, causing the drill point to bind and break.
+Inconsistent flute depth — Shallow flutes may not evacuate enough chips from thick steel, causing the drill point to bind and break.

 -

-Poor concentricity under load — Heavy-gauge drilling amplifies any point runout, causing walking and hole elongation.
+Poor concentricity under load — Heavy-gauge drilling amplifies any point runout, potentially causing walking and hole elongation.

 -